juftin/camply/README.md

 ### `campgrounds`

-Search for Campgrounds.
+Search for Campgrounds and their IDs.
 Campgrounds are facilities inside of Recreation Areas that contain campsites.
-Most 'Campgrounds' are traditional blocks of campsites, others are facilities like fire towers that might only contain a single 'campsite'
+Most 'campgrounds' are areas made up of multiple campsites, others are facilities like fire towers or cabins that might only contain a single 'campsite' to book

 #### Arguments:

 * `--search` `SEARCH`
     + Search for Campgrounds or Recreation Areas by search string
 * `--state` `STATE`
-    + Filter by US State code
+    + Filter by US state code
-* `--rec-area-id`: `RECREATION_AREA_ID`
+* `--rec-area`: `RECREATION_AREA_ID`
     + Add Recreation Areas (comprised of campgrounds) by ID
-* `--campground`: `CAMPGROUND_LIST`
+* `--campground`: `CAMPGROUND_ID`
     + Add individual Campgrounds by ID

 ```text